aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape/_index.md

 ```

 ## **Access SmartArt Shape with Particular Layout Type**
-The following sample code will help to access the [SmartArt](https://reference.aspose.com/slides/php-java/com.aspose.slides/SmartArt) shape with particular LayoutType.
-Please note that you cannot change the LayoutType of the SmartArt as it is read only and is set only when the [SmartArt](https://reference.aspose.com/slides/php-java/com.aspose.slides/SmartArt) shape is added.
+The following sample code will help to access the [SmartArt](https://reference.aspose.com/slides/php-java/com.aspose.slides/SmartArt) shape with particular LayoutType:: Please note that you cannot change the LayoutType of the SmartArt as it is read only and is set only when the [SmartArt](https://reference.aspose.com/slides/php-java/com.aspose.slides/SmartArt) shape is added.

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/php-java/com.aspose.slides/Presentation) class and load the presentation with SmartArt Shape.
 1. Obtain the reference of first slide by using its Index.